 Cambridge District Scout Archive

 From the beginning the Police were well represented in the Local Association and gave support to the Cambridge Scouts from the highest level.
-The following is a formal Police encouragement to Officers become involved.
+The following is a formal Police encouragement to Officers to become involved.
 The district involved is not recorded.

-The local records list Chief Constables, from both Cambridge City and Cambridgeshire.
+The local records list involved Chief Constables from both Cambridge City and Cambridgeshire.
 The dates of the posts overlap.
 A list is added below.
 They were often in post for many years but as the two forces were amalgamated and the post moved to shorter terms the connection diminished.
 The following Chief Constables (CC) have been involved.